In this article, I am going to focus on how to use TestNG Annotations in Selenium with appropriate examples.

 Prerequisites:

 - Install TestNG in Eclipse.
-Check this tutorial on Installation guide.
+Check out this tutorial on Installation guide.

 - JDK – Java Development Kit